ivangka/cli-order-executor/README.md

 # CLI Order Executor

-A console-based tool for managing perpetual futures orders on Bybit via API.
+A console tool for managing perpetual futures orders on Bybit via API.

 **Table of contents:**